 Major changes to housing rental laws in Victoria are looming, and some will prove to be costly for landlords.

 In 2018, the Andrews government passed more than 130 new reforms in what has been seen as one of the state’s biggest shake-ups to renting laws.
-Some are already in place and some will be implemented on 1 July 2020.
+These were due to be implemented on 1 July 2020, but were delayed to 29 March 2021 due to COVID-19.

 The reforms have been designed to ramp up protections for renters, so it’s important for landlords to be aware of the changes that will affect their investment property expenses.